jasserabdou/Tic-Tac-Toe-Java/README.md

 - GUI-based Tic-Tac-Toe game.
 - Player turns are indicated in the UI.
-- Detects a win or a draw and displays the result.
+- Detects a win and displays the result.
 - Highlights the winning combination.

 ## Getting Started